 Drugs remain a very real problem in today’s society, but do they really “fry” the brain?
 And once that so-called egg is cracked, is there any going back?

 How Do Drugs and Alcohol Affect the Brain?

 There’s the warning we’ve heard a thousand times before: don’t do drugs or drink to excess, or risk destroying brain cells.

 Partying too hearty can do some damage, but do drugs kill brain cells?
 Not exactly.
 It depends on a number of factors, including a person’s age, the substance used or abused, the frequency of substance use, and the amount.

 In terms of age, the risk of drug use tends to be higher when a person is younger.
 Major transitional periods — starting middle school or high school, for example — as well as new academic challenges, extracurricular activities, social situations, and peer pressure, these all add stress.
-The tween and teen years are also times when exposure to drugs (including alcohol) is more likely — either for social purposes or to give an assist to academic or athletic pursuits.
+The tweens and teen years are also times when exposure to drugs (including alcohol) is more likely — either for social purposes or to give an assist to academic or athletic pursuits.